solda.ai

 How to Activate Bank Customers with AI

 With modern communications-automation platforms, banks can tailor their outreach using voice synthesis, SMS, chat, and email.
-Yet phone calls remain the primary touchpoint for banks.
+Yet phone calls remain the primary touchpoint.

 Many market players began experimenting with voice-automation systems for support, activation, and even debt collection four to five years ago.
 They operated strictly by script – asking misplaced questions, poorly reacting to tonal shifts, and overall remaining quite rigid.
 As a result, they were mostly used for standardized outreach to cut contact-center costs.